 Your menu should be available at all times, allowing your readers to stay on your website and build an image of your brand and offer by browsing your content and putting all the pieces of your story together.

-Remember not all your visitors arrive at your homepage, so you need to guarantee that they can find their way around regardless of the page they have landed first.
+Remember not all your visitors arrive at your homepage, so you need to guarantee that they can find their way around no matter where they have landed.

 Step 2 - Is your website looking (working) good “everywhere”?

 Have you had a look at your website on your mobile phone or tablet?
-How does it look like?
+How does it look?

-The aim of this step is to verify that your readers/customers can fully use your website, read your story and get to know your offer from any device they choose to use.
+This step is to make sure that your readers/customers can fully use your website, read your story and get to know your offer from any device they choose to use.

 Define a list of devices and browsers that you will support.

-This means you need to choose where do you expect your website to look good.
+This means you need to choose where you expect your website to look good.

 Why do you need to choose?
 There are many flavors of devices, screen sizes, browsers, operating systems.
-Most likely you won't be able to provide a great experience on all of them but you need to figure out which ones are your audience using and where do you need to focus your efforts to provide an excellent user experience.
+Most likely you won't be able to provide a great experience on all of them but you need to figure out which one your audiences are using and where you need to focus your efforts to provide an excellent user experience.

 Let's start with devices.
-If you don't have an audience yet, you can find stats about most popular/used devices and more important screen sizes.
+If you don't have an audience yet, you can find stats about the most commonly used devices and screen sizes.